Katsumi Yusa

-Katsumi Yusa (遊佐 克美, Yusa Katsumi) is a Japanese professional footballer who plays as a midfielder for Fukushima United.
+Katsumi Yusa (遊佐 克美, Yusa Katsumi) is a Japanese professional footballer who plays as a midfielder for Primeiro Fukushima.

 Career

 Sanfrecce Hiroshima

 Yusa debuted for Sanfrecce Hiroshima in a 2-2 home draw against Gamba Osaka in the 2007 J1 League on 1 December.
 Yusa also made two appearances in the 2007 J. League Cup.
 Sanfrecce Hiroshima finished third last of the 2007 J1 League table and were subsequently relegated to J2 League upon a 2-1 aggregate loss against Kyoto Sanga FC during the 2007 J.League promotion/relegation Series.
 Sanfrecce then claimed the 2008 J2 League having claimed 100 points in 24 matches, and were promoted to the 2009 J1 League.
 Yusa, however, was loaned out to Zweigen Kanazawa where he participated in the 2009 Japanese Regional Leagues.

 ONGC

 In January 2011, Yusa was transferred from Paraguayan División Intermedia side San Lorenzo to Indian I-League side ONGC.
 He scored his first goal in the 2010–11 I-League season in a 4-0 home win against Hindustan Aero on 9 April 2011.
 ONGC finished in 13th position of the 2010–11 I-League table and were relegated to the I-League 2nd Division for the 2012 season.
 Yusa stayed with ONGC during the 2012 I-League 2nd Division, scoring 6 times and helped them gain promotion back to the I-League at the end of the season.